derf/travelynx/README.md

 ---

 It is recommended to run travelynx directly from the git repository.
-When updating, the workflow depends on whether schema updates need to applied or not.
+When updating, the workflow depends on whether schema updates need to be applied or not.

 ```